nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 1. **Improve Responsiveness of User Interface**: Our current application uses JavaFX for the GUI.
-However, as the application has grown in complexity, users may occasionally experience lag and need to restart the GUI to view updated information.
+However, as the application has grown in complexity, users may occasionally experience lag and need to refresh the GUI to view updated information.
-To address these issues, we plan to transition to an alternative GUI platform in the future to reduce lag and improve overall responsiveness.
+To address this issue, we plan to implement an automatic refresh functionality for our GUI after every command to improve its responsiveness.
 2. **Fee Limit Warning**: Currently, there is no cap on the total fees that can be added for a student.
 To enhance user awareness, we plan to introduce a warning message if a student’s total fees exceed $2,000, allowing the user to confirm before proceeding.
 This will help prevent unintentional overcharging or overpaying.
 This will also prevent user from